 Background: Complications caused by low birth weight (LBW) are among the most common causes of neonatal mortality and future problems during adulthood.
 This study aimed to identify the risk factors for LBW.

-Materials and Methods: This case-control study was conducted in Mashhad University of Medical Sciences from 2017 to 2018 on 7,382 LBW neonates and 36,911 healthy neonates.
+Materials and Methods: This cross-sectional study was conducted in Mashhad University of Medical Sciences from 2017 to 2018 on 7,382 LBW neonates and 36,911 healthy neonates.
 Data were collected from the SINA electronic health record system.
-Data analysis was performed in STATA using multivariate logistic regression were applied to determine the association between independent variables and LBW.
+Data analysis was performed in STATA version 12.0.
+Bivariate and multivariate logistic regression were applied to determine the association between independent variables and LBW.

-Conclusion: According to the results of the study, increasing prenatal care, educating mothers, having an appropriate diet and taking supplements can play an important role in reducing the risk of LBW.
+Conclusion: According to the results, educating mothers, increasing prenatal care, having an appropriate diet and taking supplements can play an important role in reducing the risk of LBW.